How do multifocal contacts work? Read on to find out more about this fascinating subject.

 For this to work, the lens needs to stay perfectly in place and, as soft contacts tend to rotate in the eye, most alternating vision bifocal contacts on the market are rigid gas permeable lenses.

-Aspheric multifocal contact lenses are the most popular soft bifocal lenses among wearers right now.
+Aspheric multifocal contacts lenses are the most popular soft bifocal lenses among wearers right now.
 They have the near power in the middle of the lens and the distance power towards the outside and they work as the eye learns to "look" through the right power for the appropriate target.

 Some people can't get used to this type of lens so an alternative is to prescribe the near power in one eye and the distance power in the other eye.